JasonvanBrackel/dotnet-containerization-with-k8s-helm-draft/README.md

 ### installPowershell.sh

 Run this first to setup Powershell in your linux box.
 This script is designed for Ubuntu 16.04.
 For other versions or more information see [Powershell - Package Installation Instructions](https://github.com/PowerShell/PowerShell/blob/master/docs/installation/linux.md)

+### .NET Containerization with K8s, Helm, and Draft.pptx

+Slide deck for the presentation given prior to the demo.

 ### README.md